Ultimate Guide to Instagram Video: Stories, IGTV, Live, Posts, & More!

 And it’s not at all surprising.

-And luckily, recording and sharing videos on Instagram Stories is even easier than it is for regular Instagram video posts.
+And luckily, recording and sharing videos on Instagram Stories is even easier than regular Instagram video posts.

 Let’s start by reviewing the technical specs of Instagram Stories videos: